daringer/asus-fan/README.md

 * Make sure the script is executable (ie. `chmod +x ubuntu_dkms_sudo_install.sh`)
 * Run the script (ie. `./ubuntu_dkms_sudo_install.sh`)
 * The script will need super user powers and will ask you to enter your password to get sudo permissions
 * Check that the module has been built and installed with `lsmod | grep asus_fan`.
-If you get something lik **asus_fan               14880  0** you are good.
+If you get something like **asus_fan               14880  0** you are good.
 If you get nothing the module is not loaded.

 #### <a name="ubuntu-symlink">Ubuntu - Symlink Creation on reboot</a>